deriv-com/deriv-app/packages/components/stories/contract-card/README.md

 # ContractCard Component

 Renders a `ContractCard` component showing the information of a contract.
-Two types of contracts defined in this component are multiplier contract ahd not-multiplier contract.
+Two types of contracts defined in this component are multiplier contract and not-multiplier contract.
 A contract may be completed or still ongoing.

 ##### Supported Gestures: